abtieku/group4-project/README.md

 ## Data Cleaning and Analysis

 Python Pandas,sklearn, and tensorflow libraries will be used to clean the data,perform an exploratory analysis, and build our Machine learning models.

-## Database Storage

-PostgreSQL is where data is stored and is hosted on the Google Cloud Platform.

 ## Requirements.txt
 We set up a requirements.txt file in the root folder.
 This file contains what packages and libraries are needed to successfully run the code.